 There is clear evidence that regular use of sunscreens helps prevent skin cancer.
 Long-term studies of sunscreen use in Australia have found no harmful effects of regular use.

 There have been questions raised about the safety of sunscreens that contain nanoparticles.
 The available evidence suggests that nanoparticles used in sunscreens do not pose a risk to health.

 Choose a sunscreen that best suits your skin type and activity and that you find easy to reapply.
 If you have sensitive skin and have had a reaction to sunscreen in the past, look for fragrance-free products.
 If you don’t want sunscreen residue left on your hands, look for a gel.

 Not all sunscreens contain the same ingredients.
 If your skin reacts to one sunscreen, talk to a chemist or doctor about choosing one with different ingredients.

 Make sure the sunscreen is at least 30SPF, broad-spectrum and water resistant.
 Also check the expiry date of the sunscreen and the storage conditions recommended on the label.
 Most sunscreens last about two to three years and should be stored at a temperature below 30ºC.

 Sunscreen should not be used as the only line of defence against UV.
 When the UV Index is 3 or above, be sure to protect yourself in five ways by:

 - slipping on sun protective clothing

-- slopping on SPF30 or higher water resistant sunscreen
+- slopping on SPF30 or broad-spectrum water resistant sunscreen

 - slapping on a broad brim hat